 Yes, absolutely.
-The UK is still a full member of the EU, and UK applicants are eligible for EU funding for at least two more years, until new arrangements are agreed.
-The EU Funding team would urge potential applicants to make the most of the opportunity while it still exists and are here to help.
+UK applicants are eligible for EU funding up to 2020 until new arrangements are agreed.
+The NCC External funding team would urge potential applicants to make the most of the opportunity while it still exists and are here to help.

 Any legally constituted organisation can benefit from EU funding, although each programme has its own eligibility rules.
 Some programmes, such as LEADER, and EAFRD are aimed directly at Small and Medium Sized Enterprises (SMEs), and most ERDF projects involve the creation of initiatives to support SMEs to develop.
 Many EU funding opportunities are suited to universities, local authorities and other organisations which support growth and development in the wider community.